Carrot Ginger Soup

 • In a large pot heat the olive oil over medium heat.
 Add the sliced onion, a good pinch of salt and pepper cook for about 3 minutes, or until the onion starts to soften.

-• Let cool slightly and transfer to a high-powered blender or blend it with an immersion blender.
-Blend until smooth, taste, and adjust seasonings.
+• Remove the pot from the heat, let it cool slightly, and transfer it to a high-powered blender or blend it with an immersion blender.
+Blend until smooth, then taste and adjust the seasonings to your liking.
+Add fresh lime juice (from about ½ lime).

 Notes

-• How to freeze leftover coconut milk: place the unused milk in an airtight container or a sealed plastic bag in the freezer, until you need it again.
-It is ideal to pre-portion the coconut milk, this way you can use just a little bit or all of it, depending on the recipe at hand.
+How to freeze leftover coconut milk: Place the unused milk in an airtight container or a sealed plastic bag in the freezer until you need it again.
+It is ideal to pre-portion the coconut milk; this way, you can use just a little bit or all of it, depending on the recipe at hand.
 Coconut milk will keep well for 1 month in the freezer.

 Nutrition